-- Tell me about yourself.
+- · Tell me about yourself.

 - Why did you choose to attend IUP?

 - Why did you choose to major in ?

-- · What are your strengths?
+- What are your strengths?
 Weaknesses?

 - What courses did you like best?
 Least?
 Why?

-- What are your career goals?
+- · What are your career goals?

 - What future training do you plan?

 - What do you know about our organization?
 Why did you choose to interview for this position?

 - What skills, training, and experience do you have that qualify you for the position?

-- Which job did you like best?
+- Which of your jobs did you like best?
 Why?

 - Have you had any supervisory or administrative experience?
 Please tell me about it.

 - What motivates you?
+How do you motivate others?

-- How do you motivate others?
+- How do you prioritize your work?